Peter Wessel Zapffe: Personal life

 Zapffe's hobbies were varied, showing an early enthusiasm for painting.
-However, photography occupied him since the age of 12 through his father (himself a photographer), who lent his photographic equipment to his son.
+However, photography occupied him from the age of 12 through his father (himself a photographer), who lent his photographic equipment to his son.
 This also meant a kind of compensation for his myopia.
-The impact of his work as a photographer can be seen reflected in his work Rough Joys (1969), where it seems that he reconstructs ekphrase from his photographic documentation during his trips to the mountains.
+The impact of his work as a photographer can be seen reflected in his work Rough Joys (1969), where he creates ekphrasis from his photographic documentation during his trips to the mountains.
 Much of his photographic production is currently cultural heritage.

 Zapffe married Bergljot Espolin Johnsen in 1935; they divorced in 1941.
 He married Berit Riis Christensen in 1952, they remained together until his death in 1990; Berit died in May 2008.
 Zapffe remained childless by choice.
-He was lifelong friends with the Norwegian philosopher and fellow mountaineer, Arne Næss.
+He was lifelong friends with the Norwegian philosopher, and fellow mountaineer, Arne Næss.